yuvalmGS/gigaspaces-wiki-jekyll/xap97net/transaction-read-modifiers.markdown

 // all read operations (read, readIfExists, readMultiple, count) return the
 // version of the object before txnY was committed (newSomething).
-// operations can be performed with a new txn Z or a null txn ijspace.read( tmpl, null, ReadModifiers.DIRTY_READ);
+// operations can be performed with a new txn Z or a null txn ijspace.read( tmpl, null, ReadModifiers.DirtyRead);

 // Note: using the same txn (txn Y) will return matches that are visible under the transaction
 {% endhighlight %}

 # Read Committed

-The `READ_COMMITTED` modifier enables a read-committed isolation level in read operations.
+The `ReadCommitted` modifier enables a read-committed isolation level in read operations.

 Read-committed is the isolation-level in which a read operation (under a transaction or a `null` transaction) can not see changes made by other transactions, until those transactions are committed.
 At this level of isolation, dirty-reads are not possible, but unrepeatable-reads and phantoms might occur.